susantosanto/nvim-nvchad/README.md

 - `<leader>e` - Toggle file explorer
 - `l` - Open file/directory or navigate to next sibling
 - `h` - Close folder or navigate to previous sibling

+#### inc-rename.nvim - Incremental Rename
+This plugin provides real-time incremental renaming of symbols with live preview.

+**Basic Usage:**
+- `<leader>rn` - Start incremental rename for symbol under cursor
+- Type the new name and see changes applied in real-time across all occurrences
+- Press Enter to confirm the rename or Esc to cancel

+**Features:**
+- Real-time preview of changes as you type
+- Works with any LSP-supported language
+- Shows all occurrences affected by the rename operation

+#### tiny-inline-diagnostic.nvim - Inline Diagnostics
+This plugin displays diagnostic information (errors, warnings, hints) inline on the right side of the code.

+**Basic Usage:**
+- Diagnostics appear automatically as you type
+- Error/warning messages are displayed inline with your code
+- Different colors and icons for error levels (red for errors, yellow for warnings, etc.)

+#### Diagnostic Navigation
+Built-in Neovim diagnostic functions are enhanced with custom keymaps for easy navigation.

+**Key Bindings:**
+- `]d` - Jump to next diagnostic
+- `[d` - Jump to previous diagnostic
+- `<leader>de` - Show diagnostic details in floating window
+- `<leader>dq` - Open diagnostics in location list

+**Features:**
+- Navigate between errors and warnings quickly
+- View detailed diagnostic information
+- Rounded borders for floating diagnostic windows

 ---